seansfkelley/seansfkelley.github.io/_posts/2025-11-04-code-style.md

 # Naming

 Good names go a long way towards pre-empting reader questions and code comments.
-Following certain conventions make the code-reading experience smoother by not surprising your reader.
+Following certain conventions makes the code-reading experience smoother by not surprising your reader.
 They can even speed up code-writing by forcing you to stop and think _"What exactly am I trying to express here?"_ rather than barging ahead into a dead end with whatever control flow first comes to mind.

 ## Names Should Be At Least Two Words